artainmo/DevOps/cloud/README.md

 Binning is transforming ranges of numerical values into categorical values.
 Binning covers up imprecisions in measurements.
 With quantile binning data is categorized relative to its distribution thus it ensures each bin has an equal amount of samples.<br>
 Data can be transformed to make it more suitable for training.
 For example exponential data may benefit from a logarithmic transform to make it more linear.<br>
 Sometimes data needs to be encoded in a format required by the ML model.
-An example is one-hot-encoding where a category gets transformed into a string of 0-1 values, where all categories equal zero besides the category being represented has value 1.<br>
+An example is one-hot-encoding where a category gets transformed into a string of 0-1 values, where all categories equal zero besides the category being represented has value 1.
+Using one-hot-encoding instead of integer representations can also prevent models from inferring ordinal relationships within categorical data.<br>
 Some ML models prefer data to be normally distributed which demands data normalization.
 Data of one feature can also be scaled to values comparable to other features.
 All features should be on same scale to avoid some having more weight than others.<br>
 Shuffling can also benefit many ML algorithms by not making data order predictable.